ntoonio/Nexa-433MHz/README.md

 # RPi-433mhz
 A c++ library for controlling Nexa devices with the "self-learning" protocol.

-The library can turn on and off a device or a whole group, as well as dim it to a specified value.
+The library can turn on and off a device or a whole group, as well as dim a device to a specified level.

 ## Usage
 	#include "NexaSender/NexaSender.h"

 	int main() {
 		// Set up the sender class

-		int pinId = 0;
-		long clientId = 12345678;
+		int pinId = 0; // Pin where the RF-transmitter is connected long clientId = 12345678; // Number that represents this remote controller device

 		NexaSender sender(pinId, clientId);